WayScience/gc-assayworks-bucket/README.md

 ### 🎛️ State Management

 These steps cover how to store [Terraform state management](https://developer.hashicorp.com/terraform/language/state) files in association with the bucket infrastructure below.
-State management is used to share access to maintenance files required after resources are created by those in the role of Terraform Administrators.
-This repository assumes Terraform state is managed separately from other work within the same Google Cloud project.
+Terraform tracks cloud resources it creates as a statefile (`.tfstate`).
+If multiple people want to manage the same resources at the same time, they all need to have access to the same statefile or else they overwriting or corrupting state data.
+One option for sharing this statefile is to use a Google Cloud Bucket, which is the option used here.

 Note: Terraform cloud state management must be setup before it is referenced as a backend.

 1. Make adjustments to the content as necessary (for example, this readme file).